 Punjab Police crack Valtoha AAP sarpanch murder, 7 held

-Two shooters airlifted from Chhattisgarh; 110 km of CCTV trail and links to foreign-based handlers exposed in cross-country manhunt.
+Two shooters arrested from Chhattisgarh; 110 km of CCTV trail and links to foreign-based handlers exposed in cross-country manhunt

-In a multi-state crackdown, Punjab Police on Monday announced the arrest of seven individuals, including two primary shooters, in connection with the murder of Jarmal Singh, the AAP-affiliated sarpanch of Valtoha village, on January 4.
+Punjab Police on Monday announced the arrest of seven individuals, including two primary shooters, in connection with the murder of Jarmal Singh, the AAP-affiliated sarpanch of Valtoha village, on January 4 after a multi-state crackdown.

-Punjab director general of police (DGP) Gaurav Yadav said that the hit was masterminded by handlers based abroad.
+Disclosing the arrest, Punjab director general of police (DGP) Gaurav Yadav, in a press conference, said the hit was masterminded by handlers based abroad.

 “The operation relied on a massive technical sweep.
 Our investigators analysed 110km of CCTV footage to reconstruct the shooters’ escape route,” the DGP said.